Camp Dodge: History

 In June 1917, the 163rd Depot Brigade was formed at Camp Dodge.
 The brigade was the base unit for the 88th Division, which processed new draftees and provided basic training.
 Later it appears the brigade despatched soldiers to multiple divisions, as two African American soldiers were sent to the 163rd Depot Brigade at Camp Dodge, before being posted to a front-line Pioneer Infantry Battalion in 92nd Division, the "Buffalo Soldiers Division".
-The 163 Bgde was still at Dodge in April 1918.
+The 163 BDE was still at Dodge in April 1918.

 Upon the end of the war, the post was downsized and turned back over to state authorities.
 Similarly, with the outbreak of the Second World War, Camp Dodge was again handed over to the federal government; however, this time the post was used only as an induction center for new service members.
 Camp Dodge has served as a Guard and Reserve installation since the end of the Second World War.